dnaspider/dna/README.md

 &nbsp;<h1><span href="https://github.com/dnaspider/dna/releases" title="Get the latest dnaspider.exe release &#13;&#13;Press [WIN+PAUSE_BREAK] for system type">`🕷`</span>[dnaspider.exe](https://github.com/dnaspider/dna/releases "Programmable keyboard software")</h1>
 Hello Friend, and thank you for your interest in dnaspider.exe 🙏.

-🥁 Introducing dnaspider.exe programmable keyboard software for Windows 11, 10 (32/64-bit) PCs!
-Tweak and execute simple or complex ⌨ and 🖱 functionality✨ to your liking.
-Use this functionality to automate and accelerate through daily tasks like a pro.
-With the help of dnaspider.exe, you will have the ability to strategically execute your custom built functionality seamlessly. 🦾🤖🦾.
+🥁 Introducing dnaspider.exe programmable keyboard software for Windows (32/64-bit) PCs!
+Tweak and execute simple or complex ⌨ and 🖱 functionality✨.
+Use it and build apon your functionality.
+With the help of dnaspider.exe, you will have the ability to strategically execute your custom built functionality seamlessly! 🦾🤖🦾.

 ### How it works
 dnaspider.exe builds an input strand from keyboard keys you press...